An Animation-based Augmentation Approach for Action Recognition from Discontinuous Video: Introduction

 Action recognition is a critical component of computer vision that involves identifying and classifying various actions from sequences of images or video frames.
 This task is essential across numerous applications, including malicious behavior identification, accident detection, and human-computer interaction~\cite{LI2024121367, intro_safe}.
 The significant advancements in Convolutional Neural Networks (CNNs) notably enhances performance in action recognition tasks across a range of benchmark datasets~\cite{dataset05_Kinetics, model01_TSN, ntu, dataset01_HVU}.

 However, when encountering scenarios with discontinuous frame sequences during training, which is a common occurrence in real-world settings, CNN-based models implemented for action recognition suffer in a significant performance decline.
 For instance, with continuous frame training videos achieving around 40\% mean accuracy, while training with missing frames drops to below 20\% (refer to Section~\ref{sec:results} for details).

+Our motivation for addressing discontinuous videos during training is grounded in real-world challenges where data collection is often incomplete due to factors like occlusions, bandwidth limitations, and privacy concerns.
+In environments such as surveillance, sports analytics, and remote monitoring in hazardous areas, video recordings are frequently captured in non-continuous segments rather than a single, uninterrupted stream.

-On the other hand, other CNN-implemented tasks related to human motion, such as {pose estimation}~\cite{pe_glagcn, 3D_PE_semi, pr_semgcn, 3D_PE_semi} or {3D human reconstruction}~\cite{render4cnn, shape_SMPLx, 3d_rec_hmmr}, \textbf{do not} exhibit such severe performance declines with discontinuous frames~\cite{surreal}.
+Unlike other CNN-implemented tasks related to human motion, such as {pose estimation}~\cite{pe_glagcn, 3D_PE_semi, pr_semgcn, 3D_PE_semi} or {3D human reconstruction}~\cite{render4cnn, shape_SMPLx, 3d_rec_hmmr}, \textbf{do not} exhibit such severe performance declines with discontinuous frames~\cite{surreal}.
 For instance,~\cite{jointformer} demonstrates less than 1\% of drop in performance when training on the dataset with extracted frames compared to training on the original frame sequence from H3WB dataset~\cite{h3wb}.
 Unlike these tasks, action recognition fundamentally involves a deeper \textbf{semantic} analysis.
 It requires the interpretation and understanding of human motion patterns, essentially deciphering the meanings or semantics behind those actions~\cite{semantic1}.
 Therefore, the absence of temporal information due to missing frames directly diminishes the understanding of an action, making the action recognition task susceptible to the continuity of the video.
 On the other hand, the loss of semantics from the original data complicates the process of augmenting the dataset as well.

 Inspired by the previous studies on data augmentation in other computer vision tasks~\cite{surreal, render4cnn, synthetic_humans}, we propose to use synthetic human to mitigate the issue of missing frames in action recognition tasks.
 In this study, we introduce the 4A (Action Animation-based Augmentation Approach) pipeline, an innovative, efficient, and scalable pipeline for data augmentation within the action recognition field.
 This approach achieves the generation of smooth and realistic (natural-looking) synthetic human motions (termed animations), depicted across a variety of settings, appearances, and conditions from multiple viewpoints, leveraging discontinues monocular RGB videos from real world.
 The detailed pipeline of 4A is illustrated in Figure~\ref{fig:overall}.
 Furthermore, we conduct experiments to evaluate the effectiveness of 4A in bridging the domain gap between virtual representations and real-world tasks.